 University-Approved Syllabus Statements

-Below is a list of University-approved syllabus statements that you may consider including on your syllabus.
+Below is a list of University-approved or suggested syllabus statements that you may consider including on your syllabus.

 Diversity, Equity, and Inclusion Statement